Ivermectin: Tropical diseases

 Ivermectin is also of interest in the prevention of malaria, as it is toxic to both the malaria plasmodium itself and the mosquitos that carry it.
+The performance of ivermectin's mosquitocidal efficacy was also favourably tested in An. gambiae mosquitoes although it was less effective killing older mosquitoes that are more likely to be transmitting the malaria parasite.
 A direct effect on malaria parasites could not be shown in an experimental infection of volunteers with Plasmodium falciparum.
 Use of ivermectin at higher doses necessary to control malaria is probably safe, though large clinical trials have not yet been done to definitively establish the efficacy or safety of ivermectin for prophylaxis or treatment of malaria.
-Mass drug administration of a population with ivermectin to treat and prevent nematode infestation is effective for eliminating malaria-bearing mosquitos and thereby reducing infection with residual malaria parasites.
+Mass drug administration of a population with ivermectin to treat and prevent nematode infestation is effective for eliminating malaria-bearing mosquitos and thereby potentially reducing infection with residual malaria parasites.
+Whilst effective in killing malaria-bearing mosquitos, a 2021 Cochrane review found that, to date, the evidence shows no significant impact on reducing incidence of malaria transmission from the community administration of ivermectin.

 One alternative to ivermectin is moxidectin, which has been approved by the Food and Drug Administration for use in people with river blindness.
 Moxidectin has a longer half-life than ivermectin and may eventually supplant ivermectin as it is a more potent microfilaricide, but there is a need for additional clinical trials, with long-term follow-up, to assess whether moxidectin is safe and effective for treatment of nematode infection in children and women of childbearing potential.

 There is tentative evidence that ivermectin kills bedbugs, as part of integrated pest management for bedbug infestations.
 However, such use may require a prolonged course of treatment which is of unclear safety.

 NAFLD

-In 2013, ivermectin was demonstrated as a novel ligand of the farnesoid X receptor, a therapeutic target for nonalcoholic fatty liver disease.
+In 2013, ivermectin was demonstrated as a novel ligand of the farnesoid X receptor, a therapeutic target for nonalcoholic fatty liver disease (NAFLD).